-The significant shareholder liabilities of the company are the subordinated call notes.
+The significant shareholder liabilities of the company are the subordinated redeemable debt and the subordinated call notes.

 The company holds sufficient cash and liquid marketable financial instruments in its shareholders funds to meet its commitments as and when they fall due.
 The investment assets backing the shareholders funds are invested in a diversified portfolio of liquid cash, floating rate instruments and listed equity instruments.